Organising Committee for TC43

 She has participated in several EU-funded projects, notably RESONANT, TraMOOC, Eurolect Observatory and Training Action for Legal Practitioners: Linguistic Skills and Translation in EU Competition Law, while she has edited several volumes and books on translation and published numerous articles in international journals and collective volumes.

-The Executive Committee of AsLing will be announcing additional members of the Coordinating Committee for TC43.
+The Executive Committee of AsLing may be announcing additional members of the Coordinating Committee for TC43.